 - They eliminate dust, irritants, germs, and other pollutants from the air that are prone to cause asthma attacks.

-4. A unique blend of Lavender, Eucalyptus and Peppermint
+4. A unique blend of lavender, eucalyptus and peppermint

-5. Asthma blend for the diffuser
+5. Asthma blend for the respiratory system

-- 10 drops Cypress
+- 3 drops Thyme

-- 16 drops Hyssop
+- 2 drops Ginger

 How To Use